indimail/tinydnssec/tinydnssec-x/curvedns-0.88/INSTALL-curvedns.md

 If you run would run the regular `make install` you will notice nothing is done.
 CurveDNS does not have a standard place to store its binaries, so it is up to you to install the binaries.

-In our believes `/usr/local/bin` is an appropriate location:
+In our belief `/usr/local/bin` is an appropriate location:

 ```
 (As root:)